DAVID VAN EDWARDS

 This is very attractive but doesn't affect the playing characteristics of the bow, some people do find it has the effect of giving more texture for the fingers to grip.
 (All of these designs were originally borrowed from classical Greek architecture of columns)

 Normally I make the fittings, frogs and knobs, from African blackwood (Dalbergia Melanoxylon) because it takes a higher polish than ebony and has a closer grain.
 However I also often use snakewood or fumed boxwood (Buxus Sempervirens) for the fittings.
 The choice is mostly aesthetic but boxwood is marginally lighter in weight as well as colour.
 Early bows very commonly had fittings made of ivory, which looks and feels wonderful but is now illegal to trade across borders.
-I can offer, amazingly, mammoth ivory from 10,000 year old fossilised Siberian mammoth tusks.
-This is really just like old ivory and offers a way round the rules, but it is increasing in price dramatically, so now I need to charge an extra £150 per bow.
+Amazingly, mammoth ivory from 10,000 year old fossilised Siberian mammoth tusks is available and legal but it is ferociously expensive and I'm not sure how ethical the trade from Russia is.
+The YouTube videos of the of its extracton make clear how difficult and bordering on illegal it is, so I don't keep it in stock.
+It does offer a way round the rules, but it is increasing in price dramatically all the time so please enquire about prices and be prepared to wait while I import a blank.

 I use stainless steel for the spindles which otherwise often rust.
-Screw adjustment of the frog is probably anachronistic for the earlier bows but it is a great convenience in allowing adjustment for changes in the weather, however I do also offer clip-in frog renaissance bows with an extra long portion of stick behind the frog for those who like the feel of these.
+Screw adjustment of the frog is probably anachronistic for the earlier bows but it is a great convenience in allowing adjustment for changes in the weather, however I do also offer clip-in frog renaissance bows for those who like the feel of these.
 I have developed a new system of tensioning for clip-in frog bows with a small built in ratchet which allows for a small amount of variation to accommodate for changes in humidity.
 This is not such a large adjustment as the standard screw mechanism but it does do away with one of the major objections to clip-in frog bows without adding appreciably to the weight.
+This is an example:

 CHARACTERS OF DIFFERENT WOODS